Piss Christ: Reception

 During a retrospective of Serrano's work at the National Gallery of Victoria (NGV) in 1997, the then Catholic Archbishop of Melbourne, George Pell, sought an injunction from the Supreme Court of Victoria to restrain the National Gallery of Victoria from publicly displaying Piss Christ, which was not granted.
 Some days later, one patron attempted to remove the work from the gallery wall, and two teenagers later attacked it with a hammer.
 Gallery officials reported receiving death threats in response to Piss Christ.
 NGV Director Timothy Potts cancelled the show, allegedly out of concern for a Rembrandt exhibition that was also on display at the time.
 Supporters argued that the controversy over Piss Christ is an issue of artistic freedom and freedom of speech.

 Piss Christ was included in "Down by Law", a "show within a show" on identity politics and disobedience that formed part of the 2006 Whitney Biennial.
 The British TV documentary Damned in the U.S.A., first shown by Channel 4 in its Without Walls arts series in 1991, explored the controversy surrounding Piss Christ, and interviewed Serrano about the work.

 On April 17, 2011, a print of Piss Christ was vandalized "beyond repair" by Christian protesters while on display during the Je crois aux miracles (I believe in miracles) exhibition at the Collection Lambert, a contemporary art museum in Avignon, France.
 Serrano's photo The Church was similarly vandalized in the attack.

 Beginning September 27, 2012, Piss Christ was on display at the Edward Tyler Nahem gallery in New York, at the Serrano show Body and Spirit.
 Religious groups and some lawmakers called for President Barack Obama to denounce the artwork, comparing it to the anti-Islamic film Innocence of Muslims that the White House had condemned earlier that month.

 On October 14, 2022, Piss Christ was sold at a Sotheby's auction in London, UK for £130,000 (USD $145,162).

+On June 23, 2023, Andres Serrano was included among a group of artists invited to meet with Pope Francis in the Sistine Chapel as part of an effort to "broaden out the engagement of the church with artists" and to proclaim the church's commitment to supporting art that serves "to waken us up, call us to a new alertness and a new consciousness" about issues of social justice.
+During this meeting, the pope blessed Serrano and gave him a thumbs up gesture of approval.
+Serrano remarked, "I was very happy that the church understands that I am a Christian artist and I am not a blasphemous artist.
+I’m just an artist."

+A copy was acquired by Tatxo Benet and added to his Censored Art Collection.
+It is displayed at the Museu de l'Art Prohibit in Barcelona, Spain.